Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     --app $APPINSIGHTS_NAME ) | ConvertFrom-Json).instrumentationKey
     ```

+#### 3.4 Azure Container Infrastructure

+- Create an Azure Container Registry (ACR) instance in the resource group to store images of all Microservices we are going to build during this workshop.
+Make sure that you set the `admin-enabled` flag to true in order to seamlessly authenticate the Azure container app when trying to create the container app using the image stored in ACR.

+    ```shell
+    az acr create `
+    --resource-group $RESOURCE_GROUP `
+    --name $AZURE_CONTAINER_REGISTRY_NAME `
+    --sku Basic `
+    --admin-enabled true
+    ```

+!!! note
+    Notice that we create the registry with admin rights `--admin-enabled` flag set to `true` which is not suited for real production, but good for our workshop.

 - Now we will create an Azure Container Apps Environment.
 As a reminder of the different ACA component [check this link in the workshop introduction](../../aca/00-workshop-intro/1-aca-core-components.md).
 The ACA environment acts as a secure boundary around a group of container apps that we are going to provision during this workshop.
 To create it, run the below command:

     ```shell